This theory is my deciphering. If others believe something similar, I haven’t heard of it, but that wouldn't be the first time.

 There were at least five generations of Noah and descendants that lived at least 400 years post-Flood.

-After the flood, the people were repopulating, and decided to build the Tower of Babel.
+After the flood, Noah's family were repopulating, and decided to build the Tower of Babel.

 God disapproved, confounded their language and they scattered.